‘Introvert happy hour’: Silent book clubs a novel respite for shy bookworms

 Read Aloud SG Club

-If silent reading isn’t for you, check out its polar opposite - the Read Aloud Club.
-Run by Ms Liau Yun Qing, the club was inspired by her core memories of her father reading to her as a child.
+If silent reading is not for you, check out its polar opposite: the Read Aloud Club.
+Run by Ms Liau Yun Qing, the club was inspired by her memories of her father reading to her as a child.

-While the club does assign books, the Read Aloud Club does not require members to do any prior reading as the group will quite literally be on the same page as they take turns reading out loud together.
+While the club does assign books, the Read Aloud Club does not require members to do prior reading, as the group will be on the same page – literally – as they take turns reading out loud together.

 Where: library@orchard